-- 1. Unless the Board of Examiners decides otherwise, an oral examination may only be taken by one student at a time. - 2.
-Oral examinations are public, unless the Board of Examiners or the relevant examiner stipulates otherwise or the student objects to the public nature of the examination due to extraordinary circumstances.
-A second examiner may attend the oral examination at the request of the student or the examiner. - 3.
+- Oral examinations are public, unless the Board of Examiners or the relevant examiner stipulates otherwise or the student objects to the public nature of the examination due to extraordinary circumstances.
+A second examiner may attend the oral examination at the request of the student or the examiner. - 2.
 Oral examinations will be recorded in a written report or by means of an audio recording.
 The presence of a second examiner during the oral examination is required if the examination is recorded in written form.